 In the text field, type your domain name (excluding the "http://") and click Add.
 Your domain will appear above to indicate it is whitelisted:

 Add each of your domains (you can include the domains of multiple websites) and be sure you add all your subdomains as well.
-For instance, some websites have a “www” version of their site or host their help docs on a subdomain such as “help.website.com”
+For instance, some websites host their help articles on a subdomain such as “help.website.com.”

 Install Site Tracking code:

 For Site Tracking to work, you need to add tracking code into each page of your website.
 If you are using a WordPress site, please see our WordPress plugin article.

 Click into the box displaying the Site Tracking code: